citp/privacy-policy-historical/b/bo/boo/bookshare.org.md

 ### Online Protection - Encryption Technology

 When our registration form asks users to enter sensitive information, that information is encrypted before transmission and is protected with the standard encryption software in the industry - SSL.
-While on a secure page, such as our registration page, the lock icon on the bottom of Web browsers such as Netscape Navigator and Microsoft Internet Explorer becomes locked, as opposed to un-locked, or open, when you are on a page that is not secure.
+While on a secure page, such as our registration page, the lock icon on the bottom of Web browsers such as Mozilla Firefox, Google Chrome, Apple Safari and Microsoft Internet Explorer becomes locked, as opposed to un-locked, or open, when you are on a page that is not secure.
 Web browsers can also be set to alert you if you are on a page that is secure, which is an alternative method for individuals who use screen readers to access web pages.
 This icon may not always appear when you are viewing encrypted pages on the site due to the use of multiple frames.
 However, the information you provide will be encrypted before transmission.
 To ensure that SSL technology is active, you must use an SSL-enabled browser such as Mozilla Firefox 1.0 or higher (2.0 or higher strongly recommended) or Internet Explorer 3.0 or higher (7.0 or higher strongly recommended).
 If you have questions regarding security with your specific browser, please refer to your browser's help files or documentation.

 ### Off-Line Security